dkp-matrix/LogAggregationSolutions/README.md

 # Log Aggregation Solutions

-A comprehensive suite of tools and libraries for modern log aggregation, analysis, and management in .NET applications.
+A comprehensive suite of tools and libraries for modern log aggregation, analysis, and management in .NET and C++ applications.

 ## Overview

-LogAggregationSolutions is a collection of projects designed to demonstrate, test, and implement efficient log management strategies for .NET applications.
+LogAggregationSolutions is a collection of projects designed to demonstrate, test, and implement efficient log management strategies for .NET and C++ applications.
 The solution focuses on centralized logging, performance benchmarking, and integration with popular log aggregation systems.

 ## Projects